borisson/webmention_io/README.md

 ## TODO

-  - Add API to get backlinks for a certain URL ?
-Although this could probably be done with entity queries too.
+  - Add API to get backlinks for a certain URL.
-  - Store more data from the webmention hook (author information)
+  - Expose that data in a block.